Rudi Lehmann: Studies

 In 1937, the couple opened a sculpture studio in Jerusalem, where Lehmann produced miniature carvings from olive wood, ivory, horn and gemstones sold as tourist souvenirs.
-In 1945-1947, Lehmann worked for the Haganah, building models and ballistic implements.
+From 1945 to 1947, Lehmann worked for the Haganah, building models and ballistic implements.
 In 1947-1948, he joined the Jewish Agency's Self-Defense Planning Committee.

 In 1953, he helped to found the Ein Hod Artists' Village, where he taught sculpture.
 Among his students were Yigael Tumarkin and Menashe Kadishman.
 In 1959, Lehmann and his wife moved to Givatayim where he established an art school under the auspices of the Givatayim municipality.
 The school held classes in sculpture, woodcuts and ceramics for young people and adults.

 Lehmann's work was influenced by the Canaanism school of Israeli art. which attempted to create a direct relationship with the Land of Israel by emphasizing simple shapes and motifs from the sculpture and ritual art of early Middle Eastern civilizations.